-In our airline, dogs, cats and roosters can travel in the hold of the plane, complying with the necessary documentation and regulations for their transport.
-The service must be requested in advance.
-Find more details below so that you and your pet can have a peaceful journey.
+In our airline, dogs, cats and roosters can travel in the hold of the plane, complying with the necessary documentation and regulations for their transportation.
+This service must be requested at least 48 hours before the departure of your flight.
+Find more details below.

 In addition to the documents required to travel with your pet, you must present the form for transporting pets in the hold and cabin.
 Download it here and present it printed at the airport or ask our service agents at the counter.

 Although the airline accepts the transport of dogs of dangerous breeds, it is important that you are aware of the regulations of the country you are traveling to, as each country may have additional requirements or restrict the entry of your pet.

 Breeds not permitted

 Please note: If during the booking process you state that your dog or cat does not have brachiocephalic syndrome despite belonging to these breeds, you must present a certificate signed by a veterinarian confirming this condition.
 In addition, you must sign the form FR-NE0501-11 Form for transport of Live Animals in Hold (Pet) at the airport in order for your pet to be accepted on the flight.

 Rates are valid as of March 15, 2022.
 The rates listed in the table include taxes.

 For high season these rates may increase up to USD 20 in sales offices, contact center, and travel agencies.
 High season months are January, November, and December.